Ponyboy47/Plex-Monitr/README.md

 - [ ] Dynamically add paths to watch lists (such as an auto-generated directory inside users' home directories)
 - [ ] Remove configurable items that aren't actually configurable (if no CLI option, then no configuration)
 - [ ] Unit tests
+- [ ] Only allow one running instance of monitr